h0t5tuff/ROOT-build-on-AppleSillicon/README.md

+# Instructions

-1. install homebrew for amd architicture:
+1. amd64 architicture, install homebrew:

    I found that putting <arch -x86_64 > before the official homebrew install command gets the job done ;)

 2. move the two scripts in this repo (build_root_with_x11.sh and uninstall_root_x11.sh) to your home directory.

 3. open .zshrc file in your home directory and comment out any Root (and any arm architicture Homebrew) related lines.

 4. now excute the build/uninstall script:

    >chmod +x file_name.sh

 5. finally run the build/uninstall script:

    >./file_name.sh